2014–15 Nicholls State Colonels women's basketball team

 The 2014–15 Nicholls State Colonels women's basketball team represented Nicholls State University during the 2014–15 NCAA Division I women's basketball season.
-The Colonels, led by seventh year head coach DoBee Plaisance, played their home games at Stopher Gym and are members of the Southland Conference.
-The team's overall record was 17–13 including one game as the #3 seed in the 2015 Southland Conference women's basketball tournament.
+The Colonels, led by seventh-year head coach DoBee Plaisance, played their home games at Stopher Gym and were members of the Southland Conference.
+The team's overall record was 17–13, including one game as the #3 seed in the 2015 Southland Conference women's basketball tournament.
 In conference play, the Colonels had a 13–5 record third place.